-The School’s Sixth Form was judged to be ‘Outstanding’ by Government Inspectors and is generally regarded as the best Sixth Form in the City.
+Huntington School was judged to be ‘Outstanding’ by Government Inspectors and is generally regarded as the best Sixth Form and School in the City.
 The School’s core purpose is to:

 ‘Inspire confident learners who will thrive in a changing world’